marklar-co/turbo-hipster/README.md

     ```
     (they should run as a daemons).

-6. Check the progress of the node syncing the blockchain by running `chain_progress`.
+6. Check the progress of the node syncing the blockchain by running `/vagrant/tools/chain_progress`.
 The output will be something like:
     ```
     {'chains': {'bitcoin_testnet': '0.000001',
                 'dogecoin_testnet': '0.608287',